 PAULA SOTEROPOULOS.
-Paula Soteropoulos, age 51, has served as a member of our Board since July 2013.
-Ms. Soteropoulos is President and Chief Executive Officer of Akcea Therapeutics (NASDAQ: AKCA), a position she has held since January 2015.
+Paula Soteropoulos, age 52, has served as a member of our Board since July 2013.
+Ms. Soteropoulos is an executive leader with more than 30 years of experience in the biopharma industry in areas of drug development, manufacturing, business development, global commercialization and company building.
+Since March 2020, she serves as Strategic Advisor to 5AM Ventures and is Executive Chairman of a 5AM Venture NewCo.
+From January 2015 through September 2019, she served as President and Chief Executive Officer of Akcea Therapeutics (NASDAQ: AKCA).
 From July 2013 to December 2014, she served as Senior Vice President and General Manager, Cardiometabolic Business and Strategic Alliances at Moderna Therapeutics Inc. Prior to this, Ms. Soteropoulos worked at Genzyme Corporation, a biotechnology company, from 1992 to 2013, most recently as Vice President and General Manager, Cardiovascular, Rare Diseases.
 Ms. Soteropoulos holds a Bachelor of Science degree in chemical engineering and a Master of Science degree in chemical and biochemical engineering, both from Tufts University, and holds an executive management certificate from the University of Virginia, Darden Graduate School of Business Administration.
 Ms. Soteropoulos serves on the Advisory Board for the Chemical and Biological Engineering Department of Tufts University.
 We believe Ms. Soteropoulos is qualified to serve as a Non-Executive Director due to her extensive experience in the biotechnology industry.

 JEREMY SPRINGHORN, PH.D.
-Dr. Springhorn, age 56, has served as a member of our Board since September 2017.
-Since November 2017, Dr. Springhorn has been Chief Business Officer of Syros Pharmaceuticals (NASDAQ: SYRS), Inc. Prior to taking his position at Syros, Dr. Springhorn most recently served as Partner, Corporate Development at Flagship Pioneering from March 2015 until June 2017 where he worked with VentureLabs (in helping companies in various strategic and corporate development capacities and in creating next generation startups) and Flagship's Corporate Limited Partners.
-Prior to joining Flagship, Dr. Springhorn was one of the original scientists at Alexion Pharmaceuticals, Inc. (NASDAQ: ALXN), where he played an integral role in its antibody engineering capabilities and was one of the original inventors of the drug Soliris.
-At Alexion Pharmaceuticals, Dr. Springhorn was Vice President of Corporate Strategy and Business Development from 2009 until March 2015 and Head of Global Business Development and Corporate Strategy from December 2006 until 2009.
-In 2006, Dr. Springhorn moved from research to business development, leveraging much of his drug development experience into the review of opportunities for ultra-orphan diseases.
-Dr. Springhorn also served as Head of Corporate Strategy as Alexion transitioned from a development firm to a global commercial stage company.
-Prior to 1992, Dr. Springhorn received his Ph.D. from Louisiana State University Medical Center in New Orleans and did his postdoctoral training at the Brigham and Woman's Hospital in Boston.
-Dr. Springhorn currently serves on the Board of Visitors for Colby College and Board of Advisors for Mythic Therapeutics.
+Dr. Springhorn, age 57, has served as a member of our Board since September 2017.
+Since November 2017, Dr. Springhorn has been Chief Business Officer of Syros Pharmaceuticals (NASDAQ: SYRS), Inc. Prior to taking his position at Syros, Dr. Springhorn served as Partner, Corporate Development at Flagship Pioneering from March 2015 until June 2017 where he worked with VentureLabs in helping companies in various strategic and corporate development capacities and in creating next generation startups and with Flagship's Corporate Limited Partners.
+Prior to joining Flagship, Dr. Springhorn was one of the original scientists at Alexion Pharmaceuticals, Inc. (NASDAQ: ALXN), where he played an integral role in its antibody engineering capabilities and was one of the original inventors of the drug Soliris®.
+At Alexion Pharmaceuticals, Dr. Springhorn was Vice President of Corporate Strategy and Business Development from 2006 until March 2015.
+Dr. Springhorn started at Alexion in 1992 where he served in various leadership roles in R&D before switching to Business Development in 2006.
+Prior to 1992, Dr. Springhorn received his Ph.D. from Louisiana State University Medical Center in New Orleans and his BA from Colby College.
+Dr. Springhorn currently serves on the Board of Directors for NMD Pharma, Board of Advisors for Mythic Therapeutics and the Board of Visitors for Colby College.
 We believe Dr. Springhorn is qualified to serve as a Non-Executive Director due to his extensive experience in the biotechnology industry.